compsci-apology/book/book.md

     2. Changing the wrong way means breaking your strategy's alignment with the current environment
 5. **Not all strategies are equally capable of evolving, for computational reasons.**
 ## Hierarchically Composed Strategies Are Better Evolving Themselves
-### A speicfic hierarchical structure improves the evolvability of conceptual networks
+### A specific hierarchical structure maximizes the evolvability of conceptual networks
 1. with the correct hierarchical structure, one component can be changed, or replaced entirely, with a limited 'blast radius'
     1. A 'parent' concept can remain identical, while the 'child' concept is repalced entirely
     2. This can work safely if the parent-child relationship is context-specific